beginning of content

 What is asthma?

-Asthma is a common condition that affects the airways in your lungs.
 People with asthma have sensitive airways that become inflamed when exposed to triggers.
 Inflamed airways make it difficult to breathe.
-This leads to symptoms like wheezing, coughing or breathlessness.

-Sometimes asthma can flare up and your symptoms can become worse than usual — this is known as an asthma attack.
 An asthma attack may feel like you are not getting enough air.
-Some people compare it to breathing through a straw.
-It can happen rapidly, such as after exposure to smoke.
+Some people say it feels like breathing through a straw.
+It can happen very quickly, such as after exposure to smoke.
 It can also happen slowly over hours or days, such as after getting a cold.

 A serious asthma flare-up needs urgent medical attention from a doctor or hospital emergency department.